HIV 7 – Contraception

 Back to top

-• a hormonal method or IUCD to prevent pregnancy, and
+• a hormonal method or IUCD of their choice to prevent pregnancy, and

 • a barrier method (male/female condoms) to prevent STIs and HIV transmission1d